PriceCatch/AdvantEdge-TA/ATTRIBUTION.md

 If you use files licensed under CC BY 4.0, please attribute them as follows:

-"This code uses code from PriceCatch Charts by S V SUDHARSHAN a.k.a PriceCatch is licensed under CC BY 4.0."
+"This code uses code from PriceCatch Charts by S V SUDHARSHAN a.k.a PriceCatch which is licensed under CC BY 4.0."